Gold Bee CBD Oil 30 mL

 Cortisol, the main stress hormone, promotes inflammation and can make symptoms progressively worse over time.
 It’s helpful to take measures to keep stress levels as low as possible.

 Smoking is one of the main triggers for flare-ups with rheumatoid arthritis and can slow the healing process for physical injuries or osteoarthritis.

 Aside from CBD products, there are a lot of other supplements you can use to support the health of your joints.
-A targeted nutritional, lifestyle, and supplementation regimen is always going to have the biggest impact for reducing your joint pain.
+A targeted nutritional, lifestyle and supplementation regimen is always going to have the biggest impact on reducing your joint pain.

 Consider one or more of these supplements to use alongside CBD creams or CBD oils to help manage arthritis.